JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 ### 2.4 Document
 - A basic unit of information that can be indexed
-- Consists of fields, which are key/value pairs
+- Consists of fields, which are key/value pairs.
+A value can be a string, date, object...
+- Corresponds to an object in OOP
+- Documents are expressed in JSON